 A commuter student wishing to visit a student in the Residence Halls can do so between 9:00 a.m. and 2:00 a.m. by having their host sign them in and providing a valid SUNY Old Westbury ID to the Office of Residential Life staff at the front desk office located in the Building.
+All visitors must sign in every time they enter the building and sign out every time they leave.
 Commuter student visitors must leave the Residence Halls 2:00 a.m.